P/E RATIO: [FAIL]

-If the growth rate of the prior three quarter's earnings, 137.50%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 122.22%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for CY is 122.2%, and it would therefore pass this test.
+If the growth rate of the prior three quarter's earnings, 223.08%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 2420.00%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [PASS]

 The EPS growth rate for the current quarter, 2420.00% must be greater than or equal to the historical growth which is -18.86%.
 CY would therefore pass this test.

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 CY, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were $0.40, $0.90, -$0.16, -$0.32, and $0.11, fails this test.

 The final important criterion in this approach is that Earnings Growth be at least 15% per year.
 CY's long-term growth rate of -18.86%, Based on the average of the 3 and 4 year historical EPS growth rates, fails the minimum required.